 Abstract: In markets where buyers have incomplete information about product quality, consumer sophistication increases the case for strong regulation of deceptive advertising by firms.
 In a model where a fraction of buyers are naive (i.e., cannot update beliefs based on market signals and believe all advertising claims) and prior beliefs of the buyers about product quality are optimistic, I show that the socially optimal level of penalty is (a) higher than the penalty required to merely avoid deception by firms and (b) increasing in the proportion of sophisticated buyers.
 The optimal penalty for false advertising not only discourages deception but also reduces prices by eliminating signaling distortion.
-Moreover, low-level of penalty is worse than zero penalty from a welfare standpoint.
+Moreover, a low level of penalty is worse than no penalty from a social welfare standpoint.

 Work in Progress

-Abstract: Recent FTC regulations require a mandatory disclosure of paid advertising content.
-This is in response to the emerging phenomenon of native advertising, wherein firms advertise their products through influencers (social media posts and editorial content) without disclosing that it is a paid advertisement.
-Such eWoM has been empirically found to be informative as well as persuasive, leading to positive impact on sales.
+Abstract: Recent FTC regulations require mandatory disclosure of paid advertising content.
+This is in response to the emerging phenomenon of native advertising, wherein firms promote their products through influencers without disclosing that it is a paid advertisement.
+Such eWoM has been empirically found to be informative as well as persuasive, leading to a positive impact on sales.
 However, consumers make purchase decisions unaware of the fact that the content is sponsored, which is deceptive in the eyes of law.
 Moreover, several cases of false product claims through native advertisements have emerged.
-Therefore, the FTC has stepped in to protect the consumers by mandating a conspicuous disclosure of any connection between influencers and advertisers.
+Therefore, the FTC has stepped in to protect the consumers by mandating a conspicuous disclosure of any connection between influencers and firms.
 This paper investigates the impact of FTC's disclosure policy on (i) firm's and influencer's strategies, (ii) consumers' beliefs and (iii) social welfare.
 We find that disclosure policy has a strong positive effect when there is a high probability that the influencer is strategic with a low level of expertise and a weak connection with the followers.
 Disclosure policy does not have an effect when the influencer is ethical, has a high level of expertise and has a strong connection with the followers.